Essential information for successful classroom screenings.

 - Does your system have reasonable speakers?
 Good sound is important!

-- Is there a remote control and does it work?
+- Is there a remote and does it work?

 - Is your computer and interactive whiteboard enabled to show DVDs?